 - As the log gets larger, the potential for more downtime during a disaster increases.
 If the entire database is destroyed, restoring from backups involves recreating the data and log files.
 The larger the log file is, the longer this takes because of zero initialization again.

 Careful transaction log management is required as part of being responsible for a SQL Server instance, whether as an Accidental or experienced DBA.
+You can learn much more about the transaction log in my online training course SQL Server: Logging, Recovery, and the Transaction Log.

 Finally, we really hope you’ve enjoyed reading our post-a-day series during June as much as we’ve enjoyed writing it, and we also hope you’ve learned a bunch of information that will help you increase your DBA skills.
 To continue your DBA education, make sure to follow our blogs, subscribe to our bi-weekly SQLskills Insider newsletter, check out our online training, and consider coming to one of our in-person training classes – for the ultimate learning experience!